The first veto

 Washington only used the veto one more time during his term in office.

-Read all about apportionment at the U.S. Census Bureau site.
+You can learn more at the U.S. Census Bureau website

 -The Fact Monster